 You can read the whole article here.

-Asha is one of thirty Alfred Landecker Democracy Fellows.
+Asha is one of thirty Landecker Democracy Fellows.
 This fellowship, a collaboration between the Alfred Landecker Foundation and Humanity in Action, was created to strengthen a new generation of leaders whose approaches to political and social challenges can become catalysts for democratic placemaking and community building.
 Read more about the fellowship here.